rackerlabs/docs-cloud-identity/api-docs/additional-resources.rst

 Additional resources
 ~~~~~~~~~~~~~~~~~~~~

 We welcome feedback, comments, and bug reports.
-Visit the
-`Rackspace Product Feedback forum`_ to share feedback and
-suggestions about Rackspace products and services, including this
-one.
+Email `<infodev@rackspace.com>`__ with your comments, suggestions, and
+feedback.

 The `Rackspace Cloud website`_ offers information about Rackspace Cloud
 products, links to official Rackspace support channels, including knowledge